Published M-Anation, Maryland Mensa newsletter, June 2018

 Other Noteworthy Points in Intelligence

 Heritability (p 67).
-Fifty percent heritability doesn’t mean that 50% of an individual person’s intelligence is due to their DNA.
-It describes the reasons for variation among the people being studied.
+Fifty percent heritability does not imply that 50% of an individual person’s intelligence is due to their DNA.
+Rather heritability describes the variation among those people about the arithmetical mean.
+Fifty percent heritability implies that half the variability is explained by DNA.

 - Heritability doesn’t tell us anything about the average level of intelligence.
 Intelligence can be 50% heritable in a group where the average IQ is 85, 100, or 115, or an other number